 Sometimes the issue is a result of a 'software bug' - an error, flaw or fault in the design, development, or operation that causes incorrect or unexpected things to happen.
 Sometimes issues happen in the same way each time something is attempted, other times the fault only sometimes happens.
 A fault that only sometimes happens is known as a 'glitch' and these can be difficult to troubleshoot.

-Often it is worth restarting software or rebooting the operating system to attempt to stop unexpected behaviour happening.
-If you start having to do this frequently it becomes more of a pain, so that you either want a better work around, or for the bug to get fixed.
+Often it is worth restarting software or rebooting the computer operating system to attempt to stop unexpected behaviour happening.
+Having to do this frequently becomes annoying, and it can be worth spending time trying to get a better workaround in place, or to report and help fix the bug.

 Reporting a bug is an important activity in software and language development.
 Many bug reports are made openly available.
 A 'known bug' is one that has been reported already.
 This may already be being worked on or be 'resolved' or 'fixed' or there may be 'workarounds' - ways of coping.